systopia/de.systopia.recentitems/README.md

-# Recent items in navigation menu
+# Recently viewed items menu

 As the "Recently viewed" items are being displayed differently depending on the CMS used to run CiviCRM, and as the famous